ronaldbosma/azure-apim-plantuml/README.md

 ```

 Once you've included the `ApiManagement.puml` file, you can use the available macros to add API Management resources to your diagram.
-Here's an example of a PlantUML diagram that includes an API, two products, and a backend:
+Here's an example of a PlantUML diagram that includes an API, two products and a backend:

 ```
 @startuml Hello World